 Immerse yourself in a new culture and learn how you can make a difference.
 You can choose either land based conservation projects at a national park, game reserve or marine conservation.
 Whichever type you choose previous experience or qualification is not required.
 “All” volunteers receive relevant training in the destination by trained staff alongside skilled professionals in their field.

 I have selected different types of popular conservation projects to give you an idea of what is on offer; this is not definitive.

 The Great White Shark Project – South Africa.
 Starting from 7 days up to 80 days.
 You will come face to face with one of the world’s most infamous predators.

-Whale Shark Conservation Research – Mozanbique starting from 6 weeks up to 12 weeks.
-Experience snorkelling with the world’s largest fish – the whale sharks, contributing to their conservation.
+Whale Shark Conservation Research – Mozambique starting from 6 weeks up to 12 weeks.
+Experience snorkeling with the world’s largest fish – the whale sharks, contributing to their conservation.

 Coastal Conservation – South Africa starting from 2 weeks to 14 weeks.
 Help creating a coastal conservation model which ensures the sustained utilization of marine and coastal resources through community involvement.

 Bottle-nose Dolphin Study – Croatia Start from 11 days up to 33 days.
 Play an important role in marine conservation by researching and observing bottle-nose dolphins.

 Marine Conservation – Thailand from 7 days to 12 weeks.
 Choosing to contribute to marine conservation initiatives whilst living on a tropical island, is a great way to spend your gap year.